Kenneth Gainwell Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 - Gainwell notched two rushing yards in his lone career matchup against the Cowboys, 13.5 fewer yards than his over/under in Saturday's game.

-- Gainwell did not have a touchdown run in that outing against the Cowboys.
+- Gainwell did not have a touchdown run in that game against the Cowboys.

-- The Cowboys allow 110.6 yards per game on the ground, the NFL's 15th-ranked rush defense.
+- Conceding 110.6 rushing yards per game, the Cowboys have the 15th-ranked run defense in the league.

-- The Cowboys have conceded 12 rushing touchdowns, seventh in the NFL.
+- Gainwell and the Eagles will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).

 Recent Performances

-- Against the Football Team last week, Gainwell rushed one time for four yards (four yards per carry).
+- Last week against the Football Team, Gainwell rushed for four yards on one carry (averaging four yards per attempt).

-- In his last three games, Gainwell has racked up one carries for 4 yards (1.3 per game).
+- Gainwell has 4 yards on one carries (1.3 ypg) over his last three outings.

 Gainwell's Philadelphia Teammates